project-lightlin/SmartQSM/README.md

 > - **\*_active_crown_convex.ply**: Triangle mesh of active crown convex hull
 > - **\*_branches.ply**: Triangle mesh of branching structure colored by order
 > - **\*_crown_convex.ply**: Triangle mesh of crown convex hull
-> - **\*_qsm.mat**: This file can be the input of some tools developed for [TreeQSM](https://github.com/InverseTampere/TreeQSM) such as [LeafGen](https://github.com/InverseTampere/leafgen).
+> - **\*_qsm.mat**: The TreeQSM-like quantitative structure model can be the input of some tools developed for [TreeQSM](https://github.com/InverseTampere/TreeQSM) such as [LeafGen](https://github.com/InverseTampere/leafgen).
 However, when using it, you need to transform the coordinates in `QSM.cylinder.start`.
 The recommended solution is to subtract `[QSM.treedata.X_m, QSM.treedata.Y_m, QSM.treedata.altitude_m]` from each coordinate.
 Otherwise, especially when a projected coordinate system is involved, the model cannot be displayed correctly.
 > - **\*_skeleton.dxf**: Line set of tree skeleton
 >
 > PLY and DXF files can be opened by [CloudCompare](https://www.cloudcompare.org/).